20 Walt Disney World Secrets You’ve Never, Ever Heard Before (Video)

 Related: Disney World Resort Tips and Tricks

-13. The exotic species on Animal Kingdom’s Kilimanjaro Safari are treated exceptionally well, but naturalists do use exercise and feeding to their advantage.
-Staff shoot raisins out of cannons to get the gorillas to move out and about by the safari vehicles and put elephants to work for honey, their treat of choice, by smearing it on their roof so they need to use their trunks to earn it.
+12. The species throughout Animal Kingdom are treated exceptionally well, but naturalists do use exercise and feeding to their advantage.
+Staff shoot raisins out of canons for the gorillas on Animal Kingdom's Gorilla Falls Exploration Trail, and they put the elephants seen from Kilimanjaro Safari to work for honey, their treat of choice, by smearing it on their roof so they need to use their trunks to earn it.
 If you see the lions out on your next trip, know that there is behind-the-scenes magic happening for that one, too—the top rock is actually air conditioned to entice them to spend time there!